How to Earn Your High School Diploma in Oklahoma

 High School Graduation Requirements

 Oklahoma requires a student to complete 23 units to graduate from high school.
-These include four units of English, three units of mathematics, three units of laboratory science, three units of history, two units of either foreign language or computer technology and one unit of fine arts or speech.
+These include four units of English, three units of mathematics, three units of laboratory science, three units of history, two units of the arts, and a minimum of eight electives.
 Additionally, local school boards may set additional requirements on top of these such as Personal Financial Literacy or CPR/AED certification.

 General Educational Development (GED) Credential

 Adult students seeking a high school diploma in Oklahoma may take the GED exam.
-This exam consists of tests that cover reading, writing, science, mathematics and social studies.
-Upon passage, the state will award an Oklahoma State High School Diploma.
+This exam consists of tests that cover language arts, science, mathematics and social studies.
+Upon passing the GED, the state will award an Oklahoma State High School Diploma.
 You must be at least 18 to take the test, although exceptions can be made for 16-17 year old candidates with permission from a parent/guardian and a school administrator.
 In order to pass, you must score 145 on each subtest.
 Practice tests are available, and they help prepare you adequately for the real exam.

 GED preparatory classes may be taken at adult learning centers across the state.
-Information about taking the test, including testing sites, may be found at the Oklahoma State Department of Education website (www.ok.gov).
-The American Council on Education, the creator of the GED exam, offers more information about the GED exam (www.acenet.edu).
+Information about taking the test, including testing sites, may be found at the Oklahoma State Department of Education website.
+The American Council on Education, the creator of the GED exam, offers more information about the GED exam.
 A GED credential is generally accepted as a high school diploma equivalent by employers and post-secondary institutions.